-With the Association of British Insurers (ABI) reporting that the average cost of a cyber security breach is £600,000 to £1,150,000 for large businesses and £65,000 to £115,000 for SMEs, the cost of a cyber crime can be debilitating for companies both large and small.
+With a recent government survey reporting that the average cost of a cyber security breach for a UK business was £4,180 in 2019 (£22,700 for larger companies), the cost of a cybercrime can be debilitating for companies both large and small.
 As a result, many companies include a cyber insurance policy as part of their overall business insurance coverage.

-A good cyber and data insurance policy will generally cover losses related to hacking, data breaches, viruses and other cyber crimes.
+Cyber crime insurance coverage will generally cover losses related to hacking, data breaches, viruses and other cybercrimes.
 This includes direct costs incurred by your business (these are called first party claims) and also covers claims from third parties that were harmed by the cyber attack on your business (called third party claims).

 While coverage can vary from company to company, here are typical first party and third party cyber liability areas of coverage.
 First party coverages include direct costs incurred by your business as a result of a cyber crime, such as:

 - Investigating a cybercrime: Your insurer can pay for experts to help you find the source of the cybercrime that affected your business.

 - Managing an attack: This can include hiring legal experts to advise you about regulations you need to comply with regarding a breach.

 - Reputation management: Cover for costs of a public relations campaign to repair your reputation or even paying for free credit monitoring services or credit protection services for affected customers.

 - Recovering lost data or software programmes: If your business losses data or software due to a breach or hack, your policy could cover the cost of hiring experts to repair and/or restore this data or software.